IRT Dyre Avenue Line: Improvements

 On February 27, 1962, the Transit Authority announced a $700,000 modernization plan of the Dyre Avenue Line.
 The plan included the reconstruction of the Dyre Avenue station, and the extension of the platforms of the other four stations on the line to 525 feet to accommodate ten-car trains.
 At the time, the line was served by 9-car trains during the day, and 3-car shuttles overnight.
 Between 1954 and 1961, ridership on the line increased by 100%, owing to the development of the northeast Bronx.
 The Dyre Avenue station was rebuilt as part of the plan in 1963–1964.
 A 525 feet-long concrete island platform was built atop the line's former northbound express track, and the wooden northbound platform was removed following the project's completion.
 Two new staircases were installed to the platform.
 A canopy was installed, covering the center of the platform, in addition to fluorescent lighting.
 The preexisting entrance to the station was sealed off, replaced by a new entrance on the station's west side.
 A new change booth and restrooms were installed.
 Previously, trains had used the northbound side platform as the terminal with the southbound platform unused.
 Remnants of the side platforms still exist.

 On April 18, 1965, IRT Broadway–Seventh Avenue Line trains and IRT Lexington Avenue Line trains swapped their northern routings, with Broadway–Seventh Avenue 2 trains running via the IRT White Plains Road Line to 241st Street, and Lexington Avenue 5 trains running via the Dyre Avenue Line to Dyre Avenue.
 The line is still operated as a shuttle late nights.

+In 1986, the New York City Transit Authority launched a study to determine whether to close 79 stations on 11 routes, including the entire Dyre Avenue Line, due to low ridership and high repair costs.
+Numerous figures, including New York City Council member Carol Greitzer, criticized the plans.